cds-snc/canadalogin-user-selfservice-webapp/docs/developer_guides/code_review_guidance.md

 ### 📦 Size Guidelines

 - [ ] PR changes are **under 300 lines** (additions + deletions)
-      **NOTE**: may not apply for changes that contain a lot of static content.
-In some exceptional cases, a larger PR is required for a complex change but should be avoided whenever possible.
+      **NOTE**: In some exceptional cases, a larger PR is required for a complex change, updates to static content or refactoring but should be avoided whenever possible.
 - [ ] No more than **10 files changed**.
       **NOTE**: This is a suggestion and may not apply if a feature requires small changes in various files, utility files, etc.
 - [ ] PR represents a **single logical change** or concern